Android 14 beta program expands to more devices

 - Lenovo Tab Extreme

 As you can see, most of these devices are slab-style smartphones.
-The two exceptions are the Oppo Find N2 Flip, which is a foldable, and the Lenovo Tab Extreme, which is a tablet.
+The two exceptions are the Oppo Find N2 Flip, a foldable, and the Lenovo Tab Extreme, which is a tablet.
+It’s worth pointing out that most of the devices above aren’t officially sold in the Canadian market.

 Google says that “each partner will handle their own enrolments and support, and provide the beta updates to you directly.”

-Also at this time, Google is beginning the rollout of Android 14 beta 2.
+Also, at this time, Google is beginning the rollout of Android 14 beta 2.
 The new release smoothes out some of the bugs that plagued the previous beta builds.

 For information on how to install the Android 14 beta on eligible devices, Google provides more details on its developer site.